Pregnancy SmartSiteTM

 TRT has risks.
 These may include:

 At this time, it is unclear whether TRT increases the risk of prostate cancer or symptoms of benign prostatic hyperplasia.
-Cardiovascular risks are also unclear.
-However, based on inconclusive data, the FDA does warn of a possible increased risk of cardiovascular disease.
+However, TRT is avoided in men with prostate or breast cancer as it may worsen their condition.
+There is an increased risk of high blood pressure with TRT.

 Talk with your provider about whether TRT is right for you.
 If you do not notice any change in symptoms after treatment for 3 months, it is less likely that TRT treatment will benefit you.